DDreher/RayTracer/README.md

 ## Acknowledgments

-* Build configuration powered by [Premake5](https://premake.github.io/)
-* The renderer was tested with models taken from the [Stanford Computer Graphics Laboratory](https://graphics.stanford.edu/data/3Dscanrep/), e.g. the Stanford Bunny.
 * The implementation is based on the following resources:
     * [Ray Tracing in One Weekend Book Series](https://raytracing.github.io/)
     * [Scratchapixel](https://www.scratchapixel.com)
+* Build configuration is powered by [Premake](https://premake.github.io/)
+* The renderer was tested with models taken from the [Stanford Computer Graphics Laboratory](https://graphics.stanford.edu/data/3Dscanrep/), e.g. the Stanford Bunny.